prjblk/wordpress-audit-automation/README.md

   --csv CSV             The name of the output CSV file (default: output.csv) --download-dir DOWNLOAD_DIR
-                        The directory to save downloaded files (default: current directory) --download            Download and extract plugins based on the CSV file --create-schema       Create the database and schema if this flag is set --verbose             Print detailed messages
+                        The directory to save downloaded files (default: current directory) --download            Download and extract plugins --create-schema       Create the database and schema if this flag is set --verbose             Print detailed messages